 It may not come as a surprise, but our mobility decreases as we age.
-But, by making a few simple lifestyle changes and sticking to them, there are plenty of things you can do to help to improve and even regain more movement and strength.
+But, by making a few simple lifestyle changes and sticking to them, there are plenty of things you can do to help improve and even regain more movement and strength.
 Read on to find out our top 3 tips for how to improve your mobility.

 1. Dig out your swimming trunks!

 If you’re able, swimming is one of the best activities you can do to gradually improve your mobility.
 Did you know that when you swim, 90% of your body weight is supported by water?
 This extra support can help you to move in ways that might otherwise be painful to muscles and joints.
-The buoyancy of water reduces impact on your joints too, making it a good choice of exercise if you suffer from arthritis.
+The buoyancy of water reduces the impact on your joints too, making it a good choice of exercise if you suffer from arthritis.